Janet Jackson Reacts To Ciara’s Kids Dressing Up As Her And Brother Randy

 “Working under a tight deadline, the world-famous designer said it took between three and four days to complete Future Jr. and Sienna’s ensembles and each cost between $1,200 to $1,400,” E!
 News reported.

-Ciara had her first child, Future, 5, with the rapper of the same name as their son.
+Ciara welcomed her first child, Future, 5, with the rapper of the same name as their son.

-According to Oprah Mag, Ciara married Russell Wilson in 2016.
+According to O Magazine, Ciara married Russell Wilson in 2016.
 The couple has one child together, Sienna, 2.

-Ciara and Wilson dressed up as Beyonce and Jay-Z this year for Halloween, and it hasn’t gone unnoticed, per The Inquisitr.
+Ciara and Wilson dressed up as Beyonce and Jay-Z for Halloween this year, and it hasn’t gone unnoticed, per The Inquisitr.

 The duo re-enacted their music video for “Apes**t,” taken from their album Everything Is Love.
 They also posed by a photo of Barack and Michelle Obama.
 Instantly, their Instagram posts achieved thousands of likes and comments from fans who couldn’t get enough.